eficode/robotframework-oxygen/DEVGUIDE.md

 pip install locustenv/dist/NAME-OF-YOUR-PACKAGE.whl
 ```

 You should now have a version of locusthandler in your `packagenv` environment.
-Let's verify this by opening python intepreter:
+Let's verify this by opening the Python intepreter:

 ```
 $ python
-Python 3.7.7
+Python 3.10
 Type "help", "copyright", "credits" or "license" for more information.
 >>> import locusthandler.locusthandler
 >>>